akka/old-blog/_posts/2016-09-10-akka-stream-kafka.md

 ![At most once consumer]({{ site.url }}/assets/kafka-bench3.png)

 Sometimes one needs to commit each single message before processing, which gives at most once delivery guarantee.
-0.11 optimizations fixed the super-slow value of 20 msgs/s and reached over 2800 msgs/s.
+0.11 optimizations fixed the super-slow value of 20 msgs/s in the previous implementation, and reached over 2800 msgs/s.
 This is a great step forward, very close to the simple while loop scenario (“at-most-once”).

 ![Producer]({{ site.url }}/assets/kafka-bench4.png)